Localized mirror functor constructed from a Lagrangian torus: Acknowledgement

 \section{Acknowledgement}

+The authors are grateful to Jonathan David Evans and Yanki Lekili for informing them about their very useful results on generation of Fukaya categories of Hamiltonian G-manifolds, and in particular toric Fano manifolds.
+Combining with the results in this paper, it gives a proof of homological mirror symmetry for toric Fano manifolds.
 C.H.
 Cho and S.-C. Lau thank The Chinese University of Hong Kong for its hospitality, where part of the work was carried out.
 C.H.
 Cho thanks Yong-Geun Oh for helpful discussions.
 S.-C. Lau expresses his gratitude to Kwokwai Chan and Junwu Tu for useful explanations of their works.
 The work of S.-C. Lau was supported by Harvard University and Boston University.